We compare IP cameras and how they are used in the IP camera system.

 An IP camera is a digital camera that connects to the network.
 It consists of an optical sensor, lens, video processing circuits, and a network interface.
 It is used in an IP camera system that consists of video recording system, video management software, network switches, and computer display systems.

-The following chart compares the cameras available from some of the major IP camera manufacturers.
+The IP Camera chart below compares the cameras available from some of the major IP camera manufacturers.
 Take a look at the list of IP cameras below, and then contact us for assistance.
 We will be happy to help.

 The complete IP surveillance system includes not only the cameras, but it also includes Video Management Software or NVRs, lenses, enclosures, network switches, and even analytic software.
 A complete security system can also include door access control, intercoms, and network-attached emergency paging.

 An IP camera system is used for such things as surveillance, monitoring manufacturing processes, education, monitoring weather, watching wildlife, and even viewing the inside of a furnace.
 It is important to select the right IP camera for the application.
 For example, a camera that views a doorway is different than one that views a parking lot.

 The Hanwha Vision (previously Techwin) IP cameras conform to the National Defense Authorization Act (NDAA), effective August 13, 2019, specifically section 889.
 This means they are the best choice for government projects that require products that comply with all government and international trade regulations.

 They have a full line IP megapixel surveillance cameras that attach to your network.
 These are professional cameras that are designed for businesses, schools, hospitals, military, and government applications.
 They have been making quite an impression in the security and surveillance market because they have excellent performance and pricing.
 You will find that their IP cameras provide better cost-performance than Axis or Sony.

 Hanwha Vision (Techwin) provides IP cameras, NVR systems, and VMS software.